HullUni-bioinformatics/Li_et_al_2018_eDNA_Dynamic/README.md

-Data processing workflow and supplementary data for Li et al. 2019 - Limited  dispersion  and  quick  degradation  of  environmental  DNA  in  fish  ponds  inferred  by  metabarcoding
+Data processing workflow and supplementary data for Li et al. 2019 - Limited  dispersion  and  quick  degradation  of  environmental  DNA  in  fish  ponds  inferred  by  metabarcoding  _Environmental DNA_ (Accepted)

 Release 1.0 of this repository has been archived: <a href="https://zenodo.org/badge/latestdoi/145311237"><img src="https://zenodo.org/badge/145311237.svg" alt="DOI"></a>